Buy to Let

 There are many comparison sites online where you can get a rough idea of the BTL mortgage’s eligibility and cost.
 Still, if you’re serious about moving forward, you should contact your mortgage broker to make inquiries.

 Ask your mortgage broker to test your eligibility for a BTL mortgage against the property you have in mind.
-If all is good, you can start researching the market to find the most competitive BTL option for your circumstances.
+If all is good, you can start researching the market to find a competitive BTL option for your circumstances.

 It’s advisable to work with an expert when setting up your BTL mortgage; they have excellent industry knowledge and relationships with lenders.